alyaqasrina/Group-Project-2-Final-Exam-/README.md

 <h3> Methods Used or Implemented: </h3>

 * Disable file directory by removing 'Indexes' in httpd.conf (Options Indexes FollowSymLinks Includes ExecCGI)
+* Shortened the URL by creating .htacces file in htdocs to prevent any URL rewriting which can lead the attackers to make any changes to the folders.